Policies & Procedures

 Admission Test Information

-Each beginning first-year and transfer applicant with fewer than 36 graded and transferable credit hours at time of application, regardless of length of time out of school, has the option to submit an admission test score from either the American College Testing (ACT) program or the Scholastic Aptitude Test (SAT).
-A first-year applicant can self-report test scores or send official scores during the application process.
-Transfer applicants and enrolling first-year students must have test scores sent directly from the testing agency if ACT and/or SAT were used in the application review.
+Each beginning first-year applicant has the option to submit an admission test score from either the American College Testing (ACT) program or the Scholastic Aptitude Test (SAT).
+Applicants can self-report test scores or send official scores during the application process.
+Enrolling students must have test scores sent directly from the testing agency if ACT and/or SAT were used in the application review.
 Complete information concerning the test, the dates of test administration, and the location of testing centers can be obtained online or from high school counselors.

 Student-Athlete Admission